29Mar Editions, Printings, Impressions, States and Issues

 States and Issues

 In the above example, there's a chronology between the states that sets the priority, but all three states hit the market at the same time so are within the same issue.
 If the 1000 copies were split between two different publication dates (with different prices for example), then you would have two issues, and each would have three states.
-At this point, the priority of the states becomes a little useless, so it's rare that states affect the value of a book.
-Issue is what affects the value, as these are discrete chunks of an impression with a clearly defined chronology.
+At this point, the priority of the states becomes a little useless, so it's usually the issue that affects the value, as these are discrete chunks of an impression with a clearly defined chronology.

 A Convoluted Story...Stop Reading Now if you Want to Retain the Will to Live